-The rapidly escalating uncertainty caused by the spread of COVID-19 is already having a negative impact on the UK economy and marketing expenditure.
+The uncertainty caused by the spread of COVID-19, and multiple national lockdowns since last April is having a negative impact on the UK economy and marketing expenditure.

 But while there's very little we can do about the economy, we can take action to alleviate the pressure that economic uncertainty places on advertising budgets.